 - 1. Critically engage with theories of media audiences and media consumption/interaction - 2.
 Communicate theoretical ideas, both in written and spoken form. - 3.
-Collaborate with your peers in undertaking an ethnographic research project. - 4.
 Engage in independent and reflective learning, towards an analysis of your own media use.

 Teaching Strategies

 One cannot understand social media without understanding audiences.
 This course aims to give students a detailed knowledge and appreciation of social media in the context of 20th and 21st century audience theory.
 From ethnography to fandom, pornography to culture jamming, this course will look at how a diverse range of audience consumption practices have been theorised.
 Grounded in analysis of social media platforms and practices, we will explore theorisations of audience passivity and agency; the politics of participation and the cultural significance of consumption.
 We will also explore how recent social and technological changes have reconfigured the power of the audience, with a specific focus on the role of Internet communities and social media in facilitating political change.